 Lastly, Paloma shares that all those students who stand up to lead the study groups or become Teaching Assistants later on tend to succeed more easily than others.
 “They end up being the firsts to find a job in their cohort, and I think it’s because they develop a capacity to explain what they know and put that into their own words which translates to having leadership.”

 If you want to be like Paloma who started from a non-tech career to an IT expert, Yellow Tail Tech offers programs that can take you from zero to job-ready.
-Book a 10-Minute Intro Call with us and let’s discuss if the shoe fits!
+Book a 10-minute intro call with our Enrollment Advisor and let’s discuss if the shoe fits!